Arrays & Floats

 Write enough code to make the test pass

-When we have an array, it is very common to have to iterate over them, and the sum is a good example.
-We need to iterate over each element and add them in an accumulator.
+When we have an array, it is very common to have to iterate over them.
+Getting the sum numbers in an array is a good example, as we need to go through each element and add them in an accumulator.

-To iterate over each element of an array we use the Array#each method, and to perform actions with the elements we also pass a block with a parameter (which we learned in the previous chapter).
+To iterate over each element we use the Array#each method, and to perform actions with the elements we also pass a block with a parameter (which we learned in the previous chapter).

 So, to calculate the sum we do this: